Via the D951 road from Sisteron and then the D1 for 20km.

-Finally, do not leave Turriers without tasting the local honey-flavoured pastries, and the wild boar and juniper pâtés from the local artisan butcher.
+Finally, don't leave Turriers without sampling the local honey pastries, or the wild boar and juniper pâtés from the local artisan butcher.

-What to see:
+What to see

 The Baumelles cross, site of an ancient castle (at the top of the village).